42Gears Support for Microsoft 365

 Organizations need productivity tools, such as Microsoft Word, Excel, PowerPoint, Skype, Mail, and many other Microsoft applications, to perform day-to-day activities and complete everyday tasks efficiently.
 Organizations have long been using on-premise tools that call for high maintenance charges and significant support efforts, and pose challenges while scaling.
 However, many organizations are still supporting on-premise infrastructure due to security reasons or by choice.

-Google and Microsoft have introduced cloud-based productivity tools (G-Suite and Office 365 respectively) to cope with problems related to on-premise setup.
+Google and Microsoft have introduced cloud-based productivity tools (G-Suite and Microsoft 365 respectively) to cope with problems related to on-premise setup.
 And an increasing number of organizations are migrating to cloud-based tools due to their cost-effectiveness and ease of management.
-Today, Microsoft’s Office 365 is considered to be the most trusted cloud-based solution.
+Today, Microsoft’s Microsoft 365 is considered to be the most trusted cloud-based solution.
 With over 120 million business users, it has become the most adopted solution.

-Office 365 (O365) offers effective productivity tools to businesses and enables team collaboration.
-Some of the many benefits of using O365 are:
+Microsoft 365 (Microsoft 365) offers effective productivity tools to businesses and enables team collaboration.
+Some of the many benefits of using Microsoft 365 are:

-- O365 offers a Single-Sign-On feature to end users.
-Users just need to log in once to any one application using their O365 login credentials and they automatically get logged in to other Office 365 applications.
+- Microsoft 365 offers a Single-Sign-On feature to end users.
+Users just need to log in once to any one application using their Microsoft 365 login credentials and they automatically get logged in to other Microsoft 365 applications.

 - From the admin portal, IT professional can remotely configure email on the devices, manage permissions and updated versions of apps.

-- Office 365 supports both on-premise as well as cloud-based infrastructure.
+- Microsoft 365 supports both on-premise as well as cloud-based infrastructure.

-There are two kinds of authentication methods for Office 365 deployments:
+There are two kinds of authentication methods for Microsoft 365 deployments:

 - Cloud-based authentication